Just like today is a new day, I want to have a new day, meaning, I want today to be different than my usual day.

-Breathing is life itself, shouldn’t that be enough to give me a sense of appreciation, keep me smiling.
+Breathing is life itself, shouldn’t that be enough to give me a sense of appreciation, and keep me smiling?

 Today I want to eat healthy foods, enjoy the day, get in my swim, no pushups today because I did them yesterday, get some paperwork done that I have been procrastinating on, do my homework (yea I am still in school), start on my final project, clean house, have healthy thoughts for breakfast , lunch and dinner and keep moving forward.

 There is no question that this is a challenge.

 We are creatures of our own habits.